What to Pack for Bolivia

 November, December, January, February, March, April

-Add: Waterproof hiking shoes, Quick-dry pants, Packable rain jacket, Umbrella, Waterproof bag covers
+Add: Waterproof jacket, Quick-dry pants, Waterproof bag covers, Insect repellent

 Luggage Recommendation